m0zh1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions creates a dir 'my_dir' with permissions 751 in working dir 13-change_group change group owner 100-change_owner_and_group of files and dir in working dir
+12-directory_permissions creates a dir 'my_dir' with permissions 751 in working dir 13-change_group change group owner 100-change_owner_and_group of files and dir in working dir 101-symbolic_link changes the owner and the group of _hello, where _hello is a symbolic link